xdth/apex/docs/program-overview.md

 - **EZ bar** (for bicep and tricep movements)
 - **Incline bench with barbell rack** (for press variations)

-### Equipment Substitutions

-If you don't have the exact equipment listed, the [Equipment Guide](equipment-guide.md) provides appropriate substitutions to maintain the effectiveness of each exercise.

 ## Advanced Techniques

 APEX implements the following advanced training methods: